The easiest and most effective strategy for highlighting the achievements in a resume: with metrics!

 Look to include metrics that quantify your accomplishments in terms of time.
 How often did you do a certain task or achieve a specific result?

-- Organized weekly meetings for senior management team by coordinating schedules, booking facilities and developing required meeting materials.
+- Organized weekly meetings for the senior management team by coordinating schedules, booking facilities, and developing required meeting materials.

 - Dedicated 30 percent of daily work time towards proofreading sponsorship request letters.

 - Conducted monthly audits of internal financial management procedures, contributing to a perfect compliance record each month.

 By now you’ve probably realized that many of these metrics overlap with one another.
 In fact, it’s a great idea to try to use multiple metrics simultaneously to try to make your statements even more convincing.
 Just don’t take it too far: having four numbers in one resume bullet point will look like a robot wrote it.

 - Organized and promoted monthly social media seminars involving between 50-100 prospective clients.